JhonathanDavid/dsc-phase-4-lab/README.md

 We are conducting a Time Series Analysis over the Zillow Home Value Index (ZHVI):A data set that tracks a sample of real estate prices over time.
 In particular, a time series allows one to see what factors influence certain variables from period to period.
 Time series analysis can be useful to see how a given asset, in this case Real Estate, or economic variable, in this case ROI, changes over time.

 ### Conclusions
-to Invest in these ZIP Codes due to Higher ROI
-Highest projected ROI:
+Modeling derived results to invest in these ZIP Codes due to Higher ROI Highest projected ROI:
 * 6069 = 24.12%
 * 6610 = 31%